xiaoyu1998/liquidator-rs/README.md

 # up-liquidator-rs
-This is an [paradigmxyz/artemis](https://github.com/paradigmxyz/artemis) bot that liquidates up positions on chain
+This is an [paradigmxyz/artemis](https://github.com/paradigmxyz/artemis) bot that liquidates UP positions on chain

 # Usage